plowsof/monero-site/_i18n/de/resources/user-guides/change-restore-height.md

 ### Why Monero wallets have a restore height?

-Unlike most @cryptocurrencies, all transactions included in the Monero blockchain are encrypted.
+Unlike alot of @cryptocurrencies, all transactions included in the Monero blockchain are encrypted.
 Therefore, your wallet software has to use its private @view-key to locate the transactions destined for you on the blockchain.
 The process of scanning the Monero blockchain looking for